Back to the top

 Read the rules carefully to avoid being disqualified.
 By Participating in this event you agree to all the Rules, Terms & Conditions.

 • Fishing is allowed in the open areas of Marine areas; 8-1, 8-2, 9 and 10.
 The Snohomish River, or any river, is not included in the derby area.
-Fish that appear to have been caught in a river will be disqualified.
+Fish that appear to have been caught in fresh water will be disqualified.

 • All contestants must fish in accordance with the current WDFW Fishing Regulations.